 Our reputation for creating a lively, well organized and stimulating learning environment has drawn students from all over the country to our corner of Georgia.
 We are located in the Southern Appalachian Mountains surrounded by thousands of acres of National Forest.
 Most of our classes are held at the Foxfire Center (home of the famous Foxfire books) on Black Rock Mountain in Mountain City, Georgia.
 (100 miles northeast of midtown Atlanta, and 90 miles southeast of Asheville, NC)

 Patricia Kyritsi Howell is the founder and primary instructor.
-She has been a professional member of the American Herbalists Guild since 1995.
+She has been a Registered Herbalist of the American Herbalists Guild since 1995.
 Patricia is the author of Medicinal Plants of the Southern Appalachians (2006).
 Hailed by professional botanists and herbalists as an essential reference, this book is a concise guide to the historical and current uses of forty-five medicinal native Appalachian herbs.
 It also provides harvesting guidelines, detailed medicine making instructions and original recipes.
 Lorna Mauney-Brodek teaches the medicine making workshops and leads many of the field botany seminars.

 Fax: 706-746-5485 (FAX)